freeghosts/booking-agency/README.md

 # booking-agency
-MySQL database for a hypothetical concert booking agency created as a final project for an SQL course
+Database for a hypothetical concert booking agency created as a final project for a MySQL course

 ![Screenshot of MySQL code](mysql461.png)